 An oft-cited DeMarcus Nelson trivia states that Nelson is the first undrafted rookie in the history of the NBA to start the first game of his first season.
 But he wasn’t.
 John Amaechi did it, too.

 Sanders will have more upside that the Malik Allen/Francisco Elson/Primoz Brezec/Dan Gadzuric types that Milwaukee have used behind Andrew Bogut in recent years.
 He couldn’t really have less.

-Smith is a four year player at Louisville, who is all defense and no offense.
-At 6'2, he was a good defender in the Louisville press, but outside of open threes and the very occasional drive, he didn't contribute much offensively.
+Smith is a four year player at Louisville, who is all defence and no offence.
+At 6’2, he was a good defender in the Louisville press, but outside of open threes and the very occasional drive, he didn’t contribute much offensively.
 As the old saying never went, college role players without NBA physical skills do not an NBA role player make.

 You can see a theme running through the players on this list.
-The Bucks are looking for some guard defense.
-With no backup to Brandon Jennings in place at the moment, and with Jennings's defense not being especially good at the moment, it makes sense.
-But like Delaney, Smith doesn't have NBA talent.
-So it won't be them filling the void.
+The Bucks are looking for some guard defence.
+With no backup to Brandon Jennings in place at the moment, and with Jennings’s defence not being especially good at the moment, it makes sense.
+But like Delaney, Smith doesn’t have NBA talent.
+So it won’t be them filling the void.
 (Nelson has an outside chance.)